RickyCook/CV/README.rst

 Objectives
 ----------
-I'm a self confessed and passionate technologist and geek.
+I'm a self-confessed and passionate technologist and geek.
 I love technology, and I love working with technology to see how far it can be pushed.
 As such, I love keeping up with all the new things that are happening in the tech sphere, both in my professional life and to relax at home with.
 In a career, I want to